 Ok, so you’re either already at the National Gallery of Art with a grumbling stomach, or you’re planning a trip and want the lowdown on the best eats in town.
 Maybe you’re doing team building in DC and want to grab a bite afterward.

-Either way, our renegade tours need fuel, and DC has some amazing food to prepare or recharge after your museum adventure.
+Either way, our renegade tours of DC museums need fuel, and the city has some amazing food to prepare or recharge after your museum adventure.

 We’ve spent years in and around the museum and have the full scoop on the best places to fill your gullet before/after/in-between an awesome trip to the National Gallery of Art.